BeckyHeath/multi-channel-rpi-eco-monitoring/README.md

 ### Manual Setup

 If you would rather start using a stock Raspbian image, there's an extra couple of steps before you start the setup process.
 The seeed soundcard only works on older versions of Raspbian Buster.
-We've found .[this version].(https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/) to work fine.
+We've found [this version](https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/) to work fine.
 (Rasbian Buster, last modified: 13th Feb 2020).

 #### Pi OS setup:

-* Download and extract the .[recommended OS].(https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/) (the zip file) onto your computer.
+* Download and extract the [recommended OS](https://downloads.raspberrypi.org/raspbian_full/images/raspbian_full-2020-02-14/) (the zip file) onto your computer.
-* Flash the OS to an SD card, you can use.[Balana Etcher].(https://www.balena.io/etcher/)
+* Flash the OS to an SD card, you can use [Balana Etcher](https://www.balena.io/etcher/)
 * Instert SD card into the pi and power on
 * Set Date and Time
 * Keep pi login as "raspberry"